Start using GPT functions in Excel

 Use GPT functions

-Learn the basics of using GPT functions, from how you write a function to what you need to keep in mind when using the functions.
+Learn the basics of using GPT functions, from how you type a function through how you use functions in formulas to how you search the web and process images with functions.

 GPT function syntax